ark0f/tg-bot-api/CUSTOM_SCHEMA.md

 {
   "name": "GameHighScore",
   "description": "This object represents one row of the high scores table for a game.",
-  // type of object.
+  // type of Object.
 Can be "properties", "any_of" or "unknown" "type": "properties",
   "documentation_link": "https://core.telegram.org/bots/api/#gamehighscore"
 }
 ```

-### Explanation of Object's `type` field
+Explanation of Object's `type` field:

 ### "type": "properties"